TimDesanti/TimDesanti.github.io/docs/02-Component-Selection/Component-Selection.md

 ---
-title: Component Selection Tim Desanti
+title: Component Selection Tim Desanti 105
 ---

 ## Examples

 ### Style 1

-> This is the example found in the assignment, uses more html
+> This is the example found in the assignment, which uses more HTML

 *Table 1: Example component selection*